TBA

 Upon reflection and integration of much into our thinking, we have come to the conclusion that a global future that is safe for women, that is, a future that allows women to thrive is the best future.
 In a real sense, women are the 'canaries in the coal mine' such that, a global future where women cannot thrive is a future where humanity is doomed.
 This works on so many levels; we are baffled as to why this metric is not more widely understood and used.

-A possible inscription on humanity's gravestone, "We couldn't save ourselves; it would have cost too much".
+A possible inscription on humanity's gravestone, "We wouldn't save ourselves; it would have cost too much".